oswaldogressani/EpiLPS/README.md

 This project is funded by the European Union’s Research and Innovation Action under the H2020 work programme, EpiPose (grant number 101003688).

+## License

+EpiLPS: a fast and flexible Bayesian tool for near real-time estimation of the time-varying reproduction number.
+Copyright (C) 2021-2022 Oswaldo Gressani.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## References